octosoft/octoscan/README.md

 ### Python Version

-octoscan.pyz assumes that it is called using the current system implementation of python.
+octoscan.pyz assumes that it is called using the current system implementation of Python.
-Currently this is python 2.7 or 3.6 or newer on most systems.
+Currently, this is Python 2.7 or 3.6 or newer on most systems.
 If called directly it uses the python available using `/usr/bin/env python`.

 You can also call python explicitly: